harryd337/okcupid_demographic_analysis/README.md

 ## Use of 'okapp.py':

-'ok_env' is an environment file allowing the environment capable of running this application to be imported via Anaconda.
+An environment capable of running the application may be imported in Anaconda via the environment file, 'ok_env.yaml'.

 If you'd like to run the app with the cleaned dataset, download 'okapp.py', 'ok.csv' (650MB), 'question_data.csv', 'features.txt' and 'new_features.txt' into the same directory.